zqy10/My_Calendar/README.md

 # My_Calendar
-my first project ,aiming to create a special calendar with the ability to remember schedules\n The project will be mainly developed in Python
+my first project ,aiming to create a special calendar with the ability to remember schedules.The project will be mainly developed in Python